ziluwang829/MGT-Scan/README.md

 This program is a slightly modified version of the **GT-Scan**.
-In this version, multiple sequences in a single fa file can be searched simultaneously, depending on the number of cores.
+In this version, multiple sequences in a single fa file can be searched simultaneously, depending on the number of CPU cores.
 The original version can be found [Here](https://gt-scan.csiro.au/).

 #1.
 First, download and add [bowtie](http://bowtie-bio.sourceforge.net/tutorial.shtml) to your PATH variable in  **$HOME/.bashrc**.